jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 fch2mkl h2o.fch -dft wB97M-V
 fch2mkl h2o.fch -dft 'b3lyp d3bj'
 ```
 If h2o.fch includes a DFT wave function, you can use the commands shown above to transfer orbitals.
-The functional name is supposed to be provided by the user.
+The density functional name is supposed to be provided by the user.
 If there is also dispersion correction to be added, they need to written together in single quotes '' or double quotation marks "".

 **(2)** Double hybrid functional calculations
 Assuming you want firstly to perform the SCF part of the double hybrid functional PWPB95 in Gaussian using def2TZVPP, the Gaussian keywords are